dlwfuture/AngularContacts/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Requirements
-This application also needs NodeJSContactsAPI to be running to work as the backend application The address to the backend application (NodeJSContactsAPI) is at "app.config.ts" on API_ENDPOINT The default address is 'http://localhost:3001/'
+* This application also needs NodeJSContactsAPI to be running to work as the backend application.
+The address to the backend application (NodeJSContactsAPI) is at "app.config.ts" on API_ENDPOINT.
+The default address is 'http://localhost:3001/'